google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

 won’t have any applications to handle that intent.

-To fix this, Chrome 69 on Android Go now listens for media-viewing intents so users can view downloaded audio, videos and images.
+To fix this, Chrome 69 on Android Go now listens for media-viewing intents so users can view downloaded audio, videos, and images.
+In other words, it takes the place of the missing viewing applications.

 <figure>
   <img src="/web/updates/images/2018/08/media-intent-handler.png"